A Brief History of Deaconess

 Dr. D.C.
 Buehner became the first program director in 1975 until his departure in 1978.
 Dr. Wallace M. Adye became the part-time program director in 1978, and then the full-time program director in 1985 upon moving his private practice to the Family Medicine Center.
 Dr. Kim Volz became the current Program Director upon Dr. Adye’s retirement in 1996.

-The residency program moved to its current location in the Wallace M. Adye Center in 1997.
+In 1997, the residency program moved to the Wallace M. Adye Center located on Read Street.
 The center was named to honor Dr. Wallace M. Adye and his devotion to graduate medical education in Evansville since the program’s inception in 1975.
+The Wallace M. Adye Center moved to its current location on Columbia Street in 2015.

 Dr. Wallace Adye 1928-2013